 Why do we pick up stones?
 Perhaps to connect with something that has existed for a long time, to remind us of our relationship with the earth, to be here and now.
-With this work I want to invite you to connect to something that’s very old, to slow down, to be still, to look and look again at something that you think you’ve already seen.
+With this work I want to invite you to connect to something that’s very old, to slow down, to be still, to look and look again.